Hodgkin lymphoma

-Hodgkin lymphoma (HL) is a type of lymphoma in which cancer originates from a specific type of white blood cell called lymphocytes, where multinucleated Reed–Sternberg cells (RS cells) are present in the patient's lymph nodes.
+Hodgkin lymphoma (HL) is a cancer where multinucleated Reed–Sternberg cells (RS cells) are present in the lymph nodes.
+As it affects a subgroup of white blood cells called lymphocytes, it is a lymphoma.
 The condition was named after the English physician Thomas Hodgkin, who first described it in 1832.
 Symptoms may include fever, night sweats, and weight loss.
-Often, nonpainful enlarged lymph nodes occur in the neck, under the arm, or in the groin.
-Those affected may feel tired or be itchy.
+Often, non-painful enlarged lymph nodes occur in the neck, under the arm, or in the groin.
+People affected may feel tired or be itchy.

 The two major types of Hodgkin lymphoma are classic Hodgkin lymphoma and nodular lymphocyte-predominant Hodgkin lymphoma.
 About half of cases of Hodgkin lymphoma are due to Epstein–Barr virus (EBV) and these are generally the classic form.
 Other risk factors include a family history of the condition and having HIV/AIDS.
-Diagnosis is conducted by confirming the presence of cancer and identifying RS cells in lymph node biopsies.
+Diagnosis is conducted by confirming the presence of cancer and identifying Reed–Sternberg cells in lymph node biopsies.
 The virus-positive cases are classified as a form of the Epstein–Barr virus-associated lymphoproliferative diseases.

 Hodgkin lymphoma may be treated with chemotherapy, radiation therapy, and stem-cell transplantation.
 The choice of treatment often depends on how advanced the cancer has become and whether or not it has favorable features.
 If the disease is detected early, a cure is often possible.
-In the United States, 88% of people diagnosed with Hodgkin Lymphoma survive for five years or longer.
+In the United States, 88% of people diagnosed with Hodgkin lymphoma survive for five years or longer.
 For those under the age of 20, rates of survival are 97%.
 Radiation and some chemotherapy drugs, however, increase the risk of other cancers, heart disease, or lung disease over the subsequent decades.

 In 2015, about 574,000 people globally had Hodgkin lymphoma, and 23,900 (4.2%) died.
 In the United States, 0.2% of people are affected at some point in their life.
 Most people are diagnosed with the disease between the ages of 20 and 40.